-But for all its range and many moods, we never fail to find blue relaxing.
-There's something about its sea-and-sky associations that resets a bad day and puts us at ease.
+For all its range and many moods, we never fail to find blue relaxing.
+There's something about its sea and sky associations that resets a bad day and puts us at ease.
 And where better to channel an overall sense of calm than in the living room?
-It's our favorite place to kick off our shoes and settle in for an hour (or three...) of Netflix, so it's only rational that blue is a favored color for this comfy gathering place.
+It's our favorite place to kick off our shoes and settle in for an hour (or three) of Netflix, so it's only rational that blue is a favored color for this comfy gathering place.

 If you're not ready to get out the paint rollers just yet, no sweat.
 One of the things we love best about this shade is how easy it is to incorporate into existing color schemes, eliminating the need for a floor-to-ceiling makeover.

-Scroll ahead for our favorite blue living rooms, then take a deep breath—and let this zen color work its magic on you.
+Scroll ahead for some of our favorite blue living rooms, then take a deep breath—and let this zen color work its magic on you.

 Okay, we admit it—blue isn't actually a neutral.
-But it's so versatile and classic that we consider it to be an honorary member of our neutral go-tos.
-In this space of muted tones, an enduring denim-y shade provides just the right amount of added interest while keeping things soft and subtle...and emphasizing the blue-green notes of the built-ins, too.
+But it's so versatile and classic that we consider it to be an honorary member of our list of go-to neutrals.
+In this space of muted tones, an enduring denim shade provides just the right amount of added interest while keeping things soft and subtle and emphasizing the blue-green notes of the built-ins, too.

 If painting your walls in a bold color is out of the question—whether because of a strict landlord or chronic indecision—an oversized area rug is a great way to "fake" the impact of floor-to-ceiling color.
 This super-saturated rug does just that, providing a major pop of beautiful blue to this space.

-Why settle for just one shade?
-This dark teal couch looks striking against a variegated rug that incorporates more pure-blue hues, part of what we love so much about this versatile color.
-A few unexpected patterns and shapes lend an appealingly mixed-and-matched feel to the space, so it can grow and change easily over time.
+Why settle for just one shade of blue?
+This dark teal couch looks striking against a variegated rug that incorporates more pure-blue hues, which is part of what we love so much about this versatile color.
+A few unexpected patterns and shapes lend an appealing mixed-and-matched feel to the space, so it can grow and change easily over time.

 If you grew up with the adage to never pair black and blue, this room might be a little surprising—but rules were meant to be broken.
 While it's true that navy and black can sometimes clash, more often than not, blue plays well with others (black included).
-The trick is to balance your desaturated shade with something bright and lively like this cheerful shade of blue.
-And limiting the black paint to the back wall of the living room as shown here not only adds to the modern, unexpected vibe, but it also gives the eye somewhere to land and adds length to the space.
+The trick is to balance your desaturated shade with something bright and lively, like this cheerful shade of blue.
+Limiting the black paint to the back wall of the living room, as shown here, not only adds to the modern, unexpected vibe, but it also gives the eye somewhere to land and adds length to the space.

 At the other end of the spectrum is this delightfully boho-chic living room.
 A mix of artisan-inspired pillows boasting indigo patterns makes for a fun, laid-back look with a worldly air, while this showstopper of a rug—in all our favorite shades—defines the space and sets the tone for a comfy, chill hangout area.

 There's a reason for our lifelong obsession with denim, and it's due (in part) to our love for its iconic color.
-Tried-and-true, effortless yet with unending potential, it really does "go with everything," which is part of what makes it so indispensable.
-Apply that same principle to your home and you'll find that a denim-y blue couch does for your living room what your favorite jeans do for your wardrobe—you can dress it up, mix it up, and of course, pair it with all kinds of classic Americana icons for a well-loved look.
+Tried-and-true, a color that appears effortless and yet has unending potential, it really does "go with everything," which is part of what makes it so indispensable.
+Apply that same principle to your home, and you'll find that a denim-y blue couch does for your living room what your favorite jeans do for your wardrobe—you can dress it up, mix it up, and, of course, pair it with all kinds of classic Americana pieces for a well-loved look.

-We love a big, bold statement color as much as anybody, but sometimes, a barely-there hue is what you need.
+We love a big, bold statement color as much as anybody, but sometimes, a barely there hue is what you need.
 This living room turns down the volume on blue, opting for a subdued shade that is calm incarnate.
-This clever trick allows for decor to speak out in other ways: a cool zebra-print coffee table, bolt wall art, and bright punches of citron yellow scattered around the space.
+This clever trick allows for décor to speak out in other ways: a cool zebra-print coffee table, bold wall art, and bright punches of citron yellow.

-This is "pink and blue" like you've never seen it before.
-Indigo, navy, and bright pops of fuchsia come together to create an inviting vibe that's equal parts inviting and calming—and it's a color combo we're officially dying to try.
+This is a take on pink and blue that you've never seen before.
+Indigo, navy, and bright pops of fuchsia come together to create an inviting vibe that's equal parts chic and calming—and it's a color combo we're officially dying to try.